Yellow Fingernails: Signs, Vitamin Deficiencies, and Effective Remedies

 If you have yellow nails due to a fungal infection, your doctor will likely prescribe an antifungal medication.

-Or, if you have yellow nails due to self-tanner or nail polish, simply removing the polish or using a nail polish remover should help to lighten the stained area.
+If you have yellow nails due to self-tanner or nail polish, simply removing the polish or using a nail polish remover should help to lighten the stained area.

 Treatments